mmkuang/grayclhn.github.io/671/index.md

     * 30% Team RAT scores
     * 70% Team projects
   * 20% Peer evaluations
+* You can use [Blackboard Learn][] to check your grade throughout the semester and to send messages to your team.
+But all of the course material will be put on this webpage.
 * [Slides for introductory lecture](slides-2014.pdf)
 * [Reading guide](readingguide-2014.pdf)
 * [LaTeX source for the previous three documents](source-2014.zip)